Much of Maple Hall as seen in 2021

 After World War II, the hail became the Jaycee (Junior Chamber) Hall and is currently called Spinner's Hall.
 For many years, the hall has been used for dances, community gatherings, roller skating, bowling, and receptions.

 The one-story building is sited on a corner lot at the intersection of Seventh and Columbia streets.
 Maple Hall has a gambrel roof covered with seamed metal roofing, brick chimney, pressed sheet metal siding designed in a brick pattern, and horizontal boarding over the south end of the gambrel roof.
-A diagonal entrance is on the southeast comer and has semicircular steps leading up to the doors.
-A large, non-contributing neon sign was added above the side door on Seventh Street in 2017.
+A diagonal entrance is on the southeast corner and has semicircular steps leading up to the doors.
+A large, non-contributing neon sign was added above the side door on 7th street in 2017.

 Description and much of the Cultural Data based on